Best 8 Bitcoin Faucets Reviewed

 While the faucet landscape is constantly changing you likely won’t go wrong with these faucets:

 Faucet, ptc, offers

-If you want a more detailed review of each faucet keep on reading.
-Here’s the list of faucets I’ll cover:
+If you want a more detailed review of each faucet and how you can earn Bitcoins with them keep on reading.
+Here’s what I’ll cover:

 Also, since the faucet industry is known to be a bit shady, things can change relatively quick.
 So, make sure to check out the terms of each faucet you use.
 Here are the main things to look out for:

 Claim amount – How many Satoshis do you get per claim?

 Timer – How long do you need to wait between claims?

 Minimum withdraw – What is the minimum amount from which you can withdraw your balance?